jamii/jamii.github.com/resume.md

 * Built a declarative language for building GUIs directly on top of a relational database, without any application code, that [performs on par with React](http://scattered-thoughts.net/blog/2017/07/28/relational-ui/).

+* Built a live-coding interpreter and editor plugin for a relational language, capable of executing code as it's typed whilst being resilient to bugs, typos and infinite loops.

 ## CTO at [Eve](http://witheve.com/)

 #### Nov 2013 - Jan 2016